Migishi Setsuko: Post-War

 In the 1950s and 1960s, she continued to participate in the exhibitions of New Production Association and the Women Artists Association, as well as the Contemporary Art Exhibition of Japan (現代日本美術展) and the Japan International Art Exhibition (日本国際美術展).
 In 1964, she set up a studio on the hills of Ōiso, Kanagawa, and the landscape there, as supposed to mostly still-life that she worked on prior to this, became the motif that Migishi frequently engaged with.
 In 1965, Migishi traveled to Hokkaido.
 In addition to painting the scenery there, she decided to donate the works of her late husband Kōtarō to somewhere in Hokkaido.
 Two years later, 216 works by Kōtarō Migishi were donated and became the founding collection of Hokkaido Museum of Modern Art (now Hokkaido Prefectural Migishi Kotaro Museum).

 The following year, in 1968, the artist left Japan and settled in Carnille, France, where she devoted herself to production.
 In 1969, Migishi, with Tamako Kataoka, Fukuko Okubo and other nine members held the Joryū Sōgō-ten (女流総合展, Women’s General Exhibition).

 Migishi moved to Véron, Burgundy in 1974 before returning to Japan in 1989.
 She continued her work at her home and studio in Ōiso, Kanagawa Prefecture.
 In the same year, she was awarded the Asahi Prize.
 In 1994, Migishi received the Person of Cultural Merit, an official Japanese recognition and honor to selected people who have made outstanding cultural contributions.

-Migishi passed away in 1999 at the age of 94 due to acute circulatory failure.
+Migishi died in 1999 at the age of 94 due to acute circulatory failure.